TristanMarion/mySlack/README.md

 ## CHANNELS

+When a user is connected to a channel, it receives every message sent to this channel (by other users) and can also send messages to the other users connected to the channel.

 It is possible to list all server channels thanks to the command `/list_channels`.
-To join a channel, the user must use `/join <channel>`, if the channel exists the user will join it, else the user needs to create it using the following command : `/create <channel>`, which will create a channel and move the user inside of it.
+To join a channel the user must use `/join <channel>`.
+If the channel exists the user will join it otherwise the user can create it using the following command : `/create <channel>` which will create the channel and move the user inside of it.
 To leave a channel the user must use the `/leave` command, it will move him to the server default channel.

-When a user is connected to a channel, it receives every message sent to this channel (by other users) and can also send messages to the other users connected to the channel.

 ## COMMANDS

 There are multiple commands implemented on our chat system :
-- `/send_message <message>` will send a message to the channel (is the same than not using any command)
+- `/send_message <message>` sends a message to the channel (is the same than not using any command)
-- `/list_commands` will display the list of available commands on the server
+- `/list_commands` displays the list of available commands on the server
 - `/commands_list` is an alias of `/list_commands`
 - `/help <command>` gives informations about a command, or explains how to get the list of available commands
-- `/direct_message <nickname> <message>` send a direct message to the specified user (only this user will be able to see the direct message)
+- `/direct_message <nickname> <message>` sends a direct message to the specified user (only this user will be able to see the direct message)
 - `/list_channels` lists server channels
 - `/join <channel>` joins an existing channel
 - `/create <channel>` creates a new channel